The Eternal Echo of Blue

 By Alexandra de Cramer | October 22, 2024

 Opening night.
-The triptych in the background is titled Lapus Lazuli by Ahmet Doğu İpek.
+The triptych in the background is titled Repair/Lapis Lazuli by Ahmet Doğu İpek.

-Galerist kicked off the 2024-2025 art season with the exhibition Distilled From Scattered Blue, curated by Karoly Aliotti.
-Known for his previous work drawn from the Ömer Koç Collection in *The Child Within Me*, Aliotti brings a wealth of experience from his roles at Mesher and Arkas.
+Galerist kicked off the 2024-2025 art season with the exhibition Distilled From Scattered Blue, curated by Károly Aliotti, who brings a wealth of experience from his roles at Meşher and Arkas.
 The show features the diverse work of 36 talented artists spanning over a century, from Gustav Klimt to the up-and-coming Ankara-based artist Anıl Saldıran.
 Rather than providing an academic reading of the origins and history of the color blue, the exhibition identifies the shared emotional resonance blue evokes.

-While the first exhibition Aliotti curated seven years ago explored the fertile creativity of black, his recent curation is an invitation to unpack “this heavy, greasy ink-like, moist blanket of blue squeezed in one’s spleen”.
-In each meticulously curated room, artworks are placed with intention, enhancing this preconceived notion that the colour blue speaks of “wounds, memory, longing, loneliness, and distance”.
+While the first exhibition Aliotti curated seven years ago explored the fertile creativity of black, his recent curation is an invitation to unpack ‘this heavy, greasy ink-like, moist blanket of blue squeezed in one’s spleen’.
+In each meticulously curated room, artworks are placed enhance this preconceived notion that the colour blue speaks of ‘wounds, memory, longing, loneliness, and distance’.

-The show opens with a painting that is distinctly un-blue, alongside the stanza from Lavinia Greenlaw’s poem Blue Field, which serves as the title: Equilibrium by Erman Özbaşaran is composed of a reddish-orange upper body that gives the impression that it is being pushed outward by the black lower half.
+The show opens with a painting that is distinctly un-blue, accompanied by a stanza from Lavinia Greenlaw’s poem From Scattered Blue, which serves as the title: Equilibrium by Erman Özbaşaran is composed of a reddish-orange upper body that gives the impression that it is being pushed outward by the black lower half.
 A landscape of a sunset gradually yielding to darkness reminding that other than the fleeting sky blue, blue has never been the colour of happiness; instead it represents something denser and heavier.

 As a means to prove this, at the end of the dimly lit corridor is an isolated Joan Miró statue, Person in the Night.

-Alongside Miró's embodiment of loneliness is a whimsical picture by Masao Yamamoto of a darkened night with arms reaching towards the midnight trying to grasp the moon (below).
+Alongside Miró's embodiment of loneliness is a whimsical picture by Masao Yamamoto, #0832, of a darkened night with arms reaching towards the midnight trying to grasp the moon.

-The exhibition’s first section is devoted to a contemplation on the essence of the color blue.
-Leon Spilliaert’s watercolor painting from 1943, The Lone Tree, of a tree branching out from the paper poses the question: “Does blue spread like a tree?”
+The exhibition’s first section is devoted to a contemplation on the essence of the colour blue.
+Léon Spilliaert’s watercolour from 1943, The Lone Tree, of a tree branching out from the paper poses the question: “Does blue spread like a tree?”

-In her untitled work, Dora Maar inquires whether blue arrives in waves.
+In Untitled No.89, Dora Maar inquires whether blue arrives in waves.

-Hera Büyüktaşciyan’s piece, Archipelago Fugue of a series of various seized blue ceramic statues standing on bronze boots suggests that blue comes in fragments.
+Hera Büyüktaşcıyan's piece, Archipelago Fugue, a series of various seized blue ceramic statues standing on bronze boots, suggests that blue comes in fragments.
 All setting the tone for the somatic expression of blue to be viewed next.

 The beauty of exhibitions lies in the unexpected connections that emerge when artworks come together, transcending even the most careful planning.
 This is evident in the third room as it opens into the second, where an unanticipated dialogue unfolds between Ahmet Doğu İpek’s paintings and William Kentridge’s Weigh All Tears, inscribed in lapis lazuli blue on a background of measurement scripture.
 This interaction transforms Doğu İpek’s blue hearts—symbols of unprocessed trauma and unacknowledged grief—into a torrent of tears, beautifully complemented by Elif Uras’ Swan’s Tears.
 Uras’ sculpture is a modern interpretation of an ancient teardrop canister, evoking the delicate form of a flower reaching for the sun.